i2thesecond/StockSentimentAnalyzer/README.md

 # StockSentimentAnalyzer
-The Stock Sentiment Analyzer performs Natural Language Processing(NLP) on Twitter data and correlates the current mood sentiment of public posts on the Twitter platform to stock market trends.

-The application is based on research from J. Bollen and H. Mao's paper "Twitter mood as a stock market predictor" from the IEEE Compiuter Journal 44(10):91-94, in addition to subsequent research on the subject.
+The Stock Sentiment Analyzer predicts stock market trends (Bearish Bullish or Neutral) by performing emotional sentiment analysis on public Twitter data.

-Users indicate key words to capture public posts; such as stock tickers ($MSFT) and other related keyterms (such as "Microsoft").
-Twitter's streaming API is used to store public posts that contain the indicated keyterms.
-The tweets are periodically processed through NLP algorithms that derive the columative emotional sentiment with captured posts.
-Live stock prices are captured using the Yahoo Finance API.
-Sentiment is correlated with stock market prices to predict stock market trends (Bullish, Bearish, or Nuetral).
+The application captures public tweets containing stock tickers (such as "$MSFT").
+Users can include related key terms (such as "Microsoft" or "Redmond") the application will also capture.
+A periodical process performs sentiment analysis using Natural Language Processing(NLP) algorithms to derive the stock ticker's cumulative emotional sentiment.
+The emotional sentiment is correlated with stock market prices to predict stock market trends (Bullish, Bearish, or Neutral).
 Users can view the market prediction by stock ticker.

-Tweepy library to connect to Twitter's Streaming API

-Yahoo Finance API to connect to Yahoo's stock price data.

-NLTK library performs NLP processing on Twitter data.

-Django Framework used as database storage.
-Provide web-based user interface.
+The project makes use of multiple open-source libraries.
+Tweepy library is used to connect to Twitter's Streaming API.
+Yfinance is used to connect to Yahoo Finance API to gather stock prices.
+NLTK library is used to perform NLP processing on collected tweets to derive sentiment.
+Finally, the Django Framework provides the web framework used for the application UI and database storage through Django's object-relational mapper (ORM).

-The application is to help the Omaha Amatuer Investing Group that meets at Hardy Coffee on Benson every Wednesday at 4:30 PM.
+The Stock Sentiment Analyzer is to help the Omaha Amateur Investing Group meet at Hardy Coffee on Benson every Wednesday at 4:30 PM.
+The objective of the project is to explore the potential of OSSINT-based stock prediction analysis.
+Research from J. Bollen and H. Mao's paper "Twitter mood as a stock market predictor" from the IEEE Compiuter Journal 44(10):91-94, in addition to subsequent research on the subject, inspired the project.

 ## Installation
 ```bash